hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 ```

 Now we are able to compose the console input and output
-functions from above into a little Hello program which we
+functions from above into a little "Hello" program which we
-execute a the very end.
+execute at the very end.
 As usual we use a for-comprehension.
 The impure invocation of the program becomes a one-liner.

 ```scala